CommanderRedYT/esp-idf-template/README.md

-# DmxFirmware
-ESP32 dmx test firmware
+# This is a empty esp32 firmware